jlyonsmith/stampver-rs/README.md

 ### `operations`

-These are the different version operations for your project. `incrMajor`, `incrMinor`, `incrPatch` are typical operations, but you can add whatever makes sense.
+These are the different version operations for your project. `incrMajor`, `incrMinor`, `incrPatch` are typical operations, but you can add whatever makes sense for your project.

 ### `targets`

-`targets` is a array of objects containing a `description`, an array of `files` to update and then an `action`.  `action` contains exactly one of
+`targets` is a array of objects containing a `description`, an array of `files` to update and then an action which must be exactly one of:

 - `updates` - An array of `{ search: , replace: }` objects.  `search` is a regular expression.
 It can contain at most two optional capture groups that must be called `begin` and `end`.
 These can be used in the `replace` substitution string.
 - `write` - Writes content to the target files.
 The content is an expression.